-With two homeless lovers’ journey as the through-line, ‘Dirty Feathers’ weaves in and out of an overwhelmed shelter and a forsaken landscape with fervent echoes of the unheard and neglected: a grieving father who lost his child is paralyzed by unshakable guilt; a veteran living under a bridge recalls his past glory serving the very country that has long abandoned him; and a 16 year old girl who has seemingly transcended trauma embraces life on the streets with a holy righteousness, becoming the haunting conscience of the film.
+With two homeless lovers’ journey as the through-line, DIRTY FEATHERS weaves in and out of an overwhelmed shelter and a forsaken landscape with fervent echoes of the unheard and neglected: a grieving father who lost his child is paralyzed by unshakable guilt; a veteran living under a bridge recalls his past glory serving the very country that has long abandoned him; and a 16-year-old girl who has seemingly transcended trauma embraces life on the streets with holy righteousness, becoming the haunting conscience of the film.

 Carlos Alfonso Corral (Director-Producer)

 Carlos was born in the borderland of El Paso, Texas, just a stone’s throw away from Juarez, Mexico.
 His film education began at the local arthouse theater, Fellini Film Cafe, where he worked for owner Betty Zaltsman as a projectionist and barista.
 There, he had access to massive archive of films, binders filled with xerox copies of old director interviews, and two classic film screenings each night.
 In lieu of film school, Carlos dove into professional filmmaking within the camera department of Roberto Minervini’s Stop the Pounding Heart (2014), The Other Side (2015), and What You Gonna Do When the World’s on Fire?
 (2018), with the first two premiering at Cannes and the latter at the Venice Film Festival.
 In his free time, he likes to read and work on audiovisual projects, short films and photography.

 Roberto is an Italian-born film director and producer, who lives and works in the U.S. His recent films, focusing on American rural life and marginalized populations, have been praised for their “disarming directness.”
 Minervini’s films are notable for their use of both documentary observation and dramatized elements, sometimes in combination.